-Methods: After IEC approval, a prospective, randomized, double blinded study was conducted on 120 ASA I and II adult patients undergoing lower limb surgeries under spinal anaesthesia.
-Patients were randomly divided into three groups: Group D received 0.1 ml (10 μg) Dexmedetomidine, Group M received 0.1 ml (50 mg) Magnesium sulfate and Group C received 0.1 ml normal saline as control.
+Methods: After IEC approval, a prospective, randomized, double blinded study was conducted on 120 ASA I and II adult patients undergoing vaginal hysterectomyunder spinal anaesthesia.
+Patients were randomly divided into three groups: Group D received 0.1 ml (10 μ g) Dexmedetomidine, Group M received 0.1 ml (50 mg) Magnesium sulfate and Group C received 0.1 ml normal saline as control.
 All the patients in this study received 15 mg of hyperbaric bupivacaine.
-Time for sensory onset, Time for motor onset, Duration of Sensory Block, Duration of Motor Block, Duration of Analgesia and Incidence of Side Effects were recorded.
+Time for sensory onset, Time for motor onset, Duration of Sensory Block, Duration of Analgesia and Incidence of Side Effects were recorded.

-Results: The haemodynamic parameters like systolic blood pressure, diastolic blood pressure and mean heart rate for the groups were comparable.
+Results: The hemodynamic parameters like systolic blood pressure, diastolic blood pressure and mean heart rate for the groups were comparable.
 The onset of sensory and motor block were significantly the fastest for Group D (p < 0.0001).
 The duration of sensory and motor block were significantly longer for Group D as compared to both the groups (p < 0.0001).
-The duration of analgesia was significantly prolonged for Group D as compared to both groups (p < 0.0001).
+The duration of analgesia was significantly prolonged for Group D as compared to both groups (P < 0.0001).

 Conclusion: Dexmedetomidine added to spinal Bupivacaine shortens the time of recovery and motor onset.
 It prolongs the duration of both sensory and motor blockade.
 It also provides significant post-operative analgesia.
-Keywords: Spinal Anaesthesia; Bupivacaine; Dexmedetomidine; Magnesium sulfate.
+Keywords: vaginal hysterectomy; Spinal Anesthesia; Bupivacaine; Dexmedetomidine; Magnesium sulfate

-Date of Submission: 10-01-2020 Date of Acceptance: 27-01-2020
+Date of Submission: 19-02-2020

+Date of Acceptance: 03-03-2020